Absolucy/xenon-ios/README.md

  6. Save your changes  to `config.toml`.
  7. Quit and re-open the Xenon client.
 It should now be succesfully paired!

+Once this has been set up, it will appear in your file explorer as "DavWWWHost" (Windows) or "localhost" (macOS)

+Don't forget to actually add mounts in the Xenon preferences, else it'll just be a blank folder!

-## Wait, how do I access my files?
+# Wait, how do I access my files?

 Normally, Xenon should add itself to your native file explorer on Windows/Linux after connecting and sending a notification.